gemigon/optimizing-superintelligence-framework/Module04/Social-Power.md

 <img src="assets/social-power.png">

 Rather than direct conflict to acquire or maintine Power, some form of Coercion is often committed.
 In many cases, there are multiple counts of Coercion committed.
+Coercion, is the use of Social Power threat or temptation to compel another to commit an illegitimate act.

 <img src="assets/coercion.png">